 OPNFV was formed to integrate the best of existing open source code into a reference platform that can be tested and deployed.
 OPNFV is committed to an upstream first methodology, only developing code when necessary to avoid proprietary forks of the upstream components.
-OPNFV adopts upstream open source projects and devotes development resources towards integration and testing of scenarios that become a part of the releases.
+OPNFV adopts upstream open source projects and devotes development resources towards integration and testing tools that become a part of the releases.

 OPNFV performs system integration as an open community effort, which means OPNFV creates and evolves components in lock-step with upstream communities, composes and integrates those components, deploys and tests the integrated system, and finally publishes the test results – all in an iterative and fully automated way.
 OPNFV can be viewed as an example of DevOps for networking in the open.